MurdoMaclachlan/ToR-Repost-Collection/lgbtplus/sayori-drake/sayori-drake.md

 ---

-[*Image is the Drake dabbing meme modified to use images of Sayori from Doki Doki Literature Club(DDLC).*]
+[*The image is the Drake dabbing meme modified to use images of Sayori from Doki Doki Literature Club.*]

 |Image|Text|
 |:-|:-|